pulumi/pulumi-hugo/themes/default/content/blog/pulumi-targets-dotnet-6/index.md

 ## Summary

 .NET 6 is the latest Long-Term Support version in the Microsoft ecosystem.
 Our new .NET 6 support makes for simpler and easier to write Pulumi programs.
 You can give it a try by [installing .NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and using one of the templates with `pulumi new`, then follow our updated [Get Started guide](https://www.pulumi.com/docs/get-started/) to get up and running quickly.
-Our code generation tools have been upgraded to emit code that targets the latest features of C# and fixes small correctness issues in the translation logic.
+Our code generation tools have been upgraded to emit code that targets the latest features of C# and fixes minor correctness issues in the translation logic.